Crowns and Bridges

 Am I a Good Candidate for Getting a Crown or a Bridge?

-During your consultation, Dr. Hernandez will perform a comprehensive examination with digital diagnostic x-rays to determine whether a crown or bridge would be the best course of treatment for you.
+During your consultation, our doctors will perform a comprehensive examination with digital diagnostic x-rays to determine whether a crown or bridge would be the best course of treatment for you.

 If you have chipped, broken or missing teeth and are self-conscious about your smile, crowns and bridges can help restore a bright, healthy and fully functional mouth.

 The amount of recovery after crown or bridge placement depends on the extent of treatment.
-Doctor Hernandez will advise you on how much time should be taken from your daily schedule as well as any specific aftercare instructions for your prosthetics.
+The doctors will advise you on how much time should be taken from your daily schedule as well as any specific aftercare instructions for your prosthetics.

 Many crowns and bridges are made out of porcelain, a strong and durable material that closely resembles the color of natural teeth.
 While these can last for many years, practicing good oral hygiene is essential in maintaining the functionality of these prosthetics, as tooth disease can cause them to become loose or possibly fall out.

-Contact Parkwood Dental today to schedule a consultation with Dr. Hernandez and find out if you are a candidate for crown or bridge placement.
+Contact Parkwood Dental today to schedule a consultation with our doctors and find out if you are a candidate for crown or bridge placement.